 - You will find here which of the keywords are shown in the SERPs and CTR for those keywords.

-- You will find here the list of the contents that are getting traffic and the volume of traffic each page received.
+- You will find here the list of the content that is getting traffic and the volume of traffic each page receives.

 It’s a good idea to redirect if the weak content is getting tons of traffic than the good one

-you can also use Page filter to check a group of URLs or a special URL.
+You can also use a Page filter to check a group of URLs or a special URL.
 If you are the owner of a larger site, then use this filter to check every post individually.

-When you are seeing that the single keywords are causing the ranking of several pages, don’t bother to create a landing page where you will cover everything related to the search query.
+When you see that the single keywords are causing the ranking of several pages, don’t bother to create a landing page where you will cover everything related to the search query.

 You should try this landing page idea.
-Because sometimes the users get confused when they see several pages for the same keywords from the same domain.
+Sometimes the users get confused when they see several pages for the same keywords from the same domain.

-When they visit anyone of the ranked article and don’t get their desired information they immediately live your site.
-That causes a high bounce rate and you loose tons of sales.
+When they visit any one of the ranked articles and don’t get their desired information they immediately leave your site.
+That causes a high bounce rate and you lose tons of sales.

-If there are two pages ranking on the SERPs for the same keywords, you should not be that panic about keyword cannibalization until the ranked pages are matter of your concern.
+If there are two pages ranking on the SERPs for the same keywords, you should note that panic about keyword cannibalization until the ranked pages are a matter of concern.

-You should be concern about this issue when there is any low-quality content that is ranking on the top where you have another amazing article that can boost sales from the same keyword.
+You should be concerned about this issue when there is any low-quality content that is ranking on the top where you have another amazing article that can boost sales from the same keyword.

-In this case, you have to work on the high-quality content to rank on the top instead of the low-quality one.
+In this case, you have to work on high-quality content to rank at the top instead of low-quality one.
 You have to avoid keyword cannibalization in this fact to boost your sales.

 I hope now you know when you should avoid keyword cannibalization and how you can fix the issue.
 If you have loved this content.
 Please feel free to share with your friends.